What Is Franchising?

 Questions To Ask Potential Franchisors

-Now that you’ve found a franchise that’s worth pursuing, it’s time to solidify your decision with a formal evaluation.
+Now that you’ve found a franchise worth pursuing, it’s time to solidify your decision with a formal evaluation.
 Start by checking the franchise’s page on the Better Business Bureau (BBB) for any complaints filed against the company.
-The next step only applies to the 13 states that regulate the sale of franchises, which includes California and New York.
-These states’ residents can contact their state’s franchise authority and ask if your desired franchise has had any lawsuits, bankruptcies, or issues with state laws.
+The next step only applies to the 13 states that regulate the sale of franchises, which include California and New York.
+These states’ residents can contact their state’s franchise authority and ask if their desired franchise has had any lawsuits, bankruptcies, or issues with state laws.

 What To Look For In An FDD

-Once the franchise understands that you are serious about purchasing, they will probably ask your permission to send you their Franchise Disclosure Document (FDD).
 According to federal law, someone who is even just slightly interested in purchasing a franchise can request an FDD.
 The Federal Trade Commission’s Franchise Rule states that you can ask for an FDD before spending any money on researching a franchise.
+A franchisor must provide the FDD to prospective buyers at least 14 days before they are asked to sign any contract or pay any money.

 The FDD will also outline the complete training process.
 You’ll learn which courses you have to attend, how long they are, and the requirements you must fulfill to become eligible for training.
 This may include obtaining (and paying for) specific licenses and permits.